cjmencias/parcel-ai/DOMAIN.md

 **Acceptance Criteria:**
 - Push notification arrives within 2s of dispatch
 - Job card shows pickup, drop-off, payout
-- System can auto-assign to nearest available driver or use first-acceptor-wins model
+- System supports both operator manual assignment to specific driver or auto-dispatch to nearest available drivers
+- For auto-dispatched jobs: First-acceptor-wins model where the driver can key in their ETA
+- For manually assigned jobs: Driver receives direct assignment notification

 ### US-11: Real-Time Tracking & Live Map with ETA